borowyalan/100-days-of-code/log.md

 ### Day 1: June 28th, 2019

-**Today's Progress**: Learned a little about using objects and constructors in JavaScript.
+**Today's Progress:**  Learned a little about using objects and constructors in JavaScript.

 **Thoughts:** I am slowly diving into the world of JavaScript.
 I hope to get the basics well, so I can continue learning with a good foundation.